-- 1. Annual ARC calculations based on most recent actuarial assumptions; - 2.
-Alternative funding scenarios based on variable investment performance in addition to the base case, that extend to future years and incorporate volatility; - 3.
-The latest "experience studies" prepared by the JPFPF actuary; - 4.
-Consistency in actuarial methods; - 5.
-Accrual method: Entry Age Normal (EAN); - 6.
-Annual normal cost disclosure for each pension design tier (current employees and future employees); - B. Actuarial practices will be consistent from year to year unless changed through an "experience study" or decision of the JPFPF, with advice from the Financial Advisory and Investment Committee, or unless necessary for compliance with applicable laws or regulations; - C. Unfunded liabilities will be amortized as separate annual bases over closed 30-year periods or less, unless otherwise required by law; and - D. Clear and transparent disclosure of actuarial and financial matters, including distributing to City's Chief Financial Officer and City Council Auditor, and prompt posting on the JPFPF's website, the JPFPF's quarterly investment return reports showing results both gross and net of investment fees and with comparisons to assumption and benchmarks of the JPFPF, and to results of comparable pension funds. - E. In addition to the foregoing regarding the standards for actuarial and financial studies, on or before 120 days after the end of each fiscal year of the JPFPF, currently September 30 of each year, commencing with the end of the 2014 fiscal year of the JPFPF, the JPFPF shall prepare annual financial statements and submit them electronically or as otherwise agreed to the Mayor, City Council President, City Director of Finance, City Council Auditor, and the Treasurer of the JPFPF; and, on or before March 15 of each year, to the Florida Department of and Standard Board's Statement No. 67, Financial Reporting for Pension Plans and Statement No. 68, Accounting and Financial Reporting for Pensions, using the mortality tables and generational projections by gender most recently available from qualified actuarial sources.
-If yet unaccepted updates also are available that suggest longevity improvements beyond accepted yet unaccepted updates also are available that suggest foligevity improvements beyond accepted tables, then such updates shall be used in lieu of accepted tables so long as such usage remains acceptable within GASB requirements and is permitted by applicable law;
+1. Annual ARC calculations based on most recent actuarial assumptions;

+2. Not less than two Aalternative funding scenarios based on variable investment performance in addition to the base case, that extend to future years and incorporate volatility;

+3. The latest "experience studies" prepared by the JPFPF actuary;

+4. Consistency in actuarial methods;

+5. Accrual method: Entry Age Normal (EAN);

+6. Annual normal cost disclosure for each pension design tier (current employees and future employees);

+B. Actuarial practices will be consistent from year to year unless changed through an "experience study" or decision of the JPFPF, with advice from the Financial Advisory and Investment Committee, or unless necessary for compliance with applicable laws or regulations;

+C. Unfunded liabilities will be amortized as separate annual bases over closed 30year periods or less, unless otherwise required by law; and

+D. Clear and transparent disclosure of actuarial and financial matters, including distributing to City's Chief Financial Officer and City Council Auditor, and prompt posting on the JPFPF's website, the JPFPF's quarterly investment return reports showing results both gross and net of investment fees and with comparisons to assumption and benchmarks of the JPFPF, and to results of comparable pension funds.

+E. In addition to the foregoing regarding the standards for actuarial and financial studies, on or before 120 days after the end of each fiscal year of the JPFPF, currently September 30 of each year, commencing with the end of the first fiscal year following the Effective Date, the JPFPF shall prepare annual financial statements and submit them electronically or as otherwise agreed to the Mayor, City Council President, City Director of Finance, City Council Auditor, and the Treasurer of the JPFPF; and, on or before March 15 of each year, to the Florida

-Management Services (the "Department") in format(s) prescribed by the Department.
+Department of Management Services (the "Department") in format(s) prescribed by the Department.
 The financial statements will: